TritonDataCenter/rfd/rfd/0026/README.md

 This command lists valid volume sizes.
 Trying to create a volume with a different size results in an error.

-It will be implemented using the `ListVolumeSizes` CloudAPI endpoint for the master integration milestone, and using volume packages when those become available (currently once the "volume packages" milestone is completed).
+It is implemented using the `ListVolumeSizes` CloudAPI endpoint for the master integration milestone, and will use volume packages when those become available (currently once the "volume packages" milestone is completed).

 #### Adding a new `triton report` command (MVP milestone)

 Creating a shared volume results in creating a VM object and an instance with `smartdc_role: 'nfsvolumestorage'`.
 As such, a user could list all their "resources" (including instances _and_ shared volumes) by listing instances.

 However, the fact that shared volumes have a 1 to 1 relationship with their underlying containers is an implementation detail that should not be publicly